Unione radiofonica italiana: Broadcasts

 On 6 October 1924, at 9 pm, the first URI station of San Filippo in Rome, produced by Marconi, broadcast the first regular announcement read by Maria Luisa Boncompagni:

 Shortly after, Ines Viviani Donarelli, from the Roman station of Corrodi Palace, presented the first programme:

-The programme, lasted one hour and half, broadcast opera, chamber and classical music along with a weather report and news about the stock exchange.
+The programme, which lasted one hour and a half, broadcast opera, chamber and classical music along with a weather report and news about the stock exchange.

-On 27 November 1924, the government gave to URI private company the exclusive licences of radio broadcasting for six years (extendable to other four), accordingly to an agreement signed on 27 November 1924 and the Royal Decree n.
+On 27 November 1924, the government gave URI private company the exclusive licences of radio broadcasting for six years (extendable to other four), accordingly to an agreement signed on 27 November 1924 and the Royal Decree n.
 2191 of 14 October 1924.

-With that decree, URI was considered as the only Italian radio broadcaster to be authorized to spread news of public interest and the government was the only to approve the news broadcasting from press agencies different from Agenzia Stefani, the official source as well as the first Italian press agency founded in 1853 by Camillo Benso, Count of Cavour.
+With that decree, URI was considered the only Italian radio broadcaster to be authorized to spread news of public interest and the government was the only one to approve the news broadcasting from press agencies different from Agenzia Stefani, the official source as well as the first Italian press agency founded in 1853 by Camillo Benso, Count of Cavour.

 The URI announcer was Maria Luisa Boncompagni from L'Araldo Telefonico and Radio Araldo.

 On 18 January 1925, URI published the first issue of Radiorario, a weekly magazine which provided the broadcast schedules and publicized the new media to the public.

 The radio station of Rome was followed by the one of Milan (8 December 1925) and Naples (14 November 1926).

 In October 1926, adverts began to be broadcast and the advertising space was provided by Sipra.

 The radio broadcasting phenomena, initially hindered by prohibitive costs for a very poor Italy, took off in the thirties due to the initiatives promoted by the Fascist regime which gave to each casa del Fascio a radio device and promoted the spread of economical devices like Radiorurale and radio Balilla.

 According to the Royal Law Decree n.
 2207 of 17 November 1927, URI became the Ente Italiano per le Audizioni Radiofoniche (EIAR) in January 1928.